krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 dereferences table entries that were indexed in the acknowledged header.
 To track which entries must be dereferenced, it can maintain a map from unacknowledged headers to lists of (absolute) indices.
 The simplest place to store the actual reference count might be the table entries.
-However, in practice the number of entries in the table with a non-zero reference count is likely to stay quite small, so a separate data structure tracking entries with non-zero reference counts, separate from the main header table, could be more space efficient.
+In practice the number of entries in the table with a non-zero reference count is likely to stay quite small.
+A data structure tracking only entries with non-zero reference counts, separate from the main header table, could be more space efficient.

 ### Decoder Blocking